quaderno/quaderno.js/README.md

 $<span class="quaderno-total"></span>
 ```

-In order to calculate the right tax for your customer and create correct contacts in Quaderno it is also necessary to send a little bit more data than in a regular Stripe form - these fields will also have `data-stripe`  attributes.
-A complete Quaderno with Stripe form would look like the example below.
+In order to calculate the right tax for your customer and create correct contacts in Quaderno it's necessary to add some extra  extra inputs.
+Like the original stripe inouts, the extra inputs also have a `data-stripe` attribute.
+It is mandatory to include this attribute in at least the **first name** input to prevent unexpected results.
+By not including it in the **last name**, **country**, **postal code** or **tax id** will result in not exact taxes calculations due to lack of information.

+A complete Quaderno with Stripe form would look like the example below:

 ```
 <form action="" method="POST" id="payment-form" data-key="YOUR_PUBLISHABLE_KEY" data-plan="YOUR_PLAN_ID" data-taxes="excluded" data-amount="900">